 - 2012, Indiana: $650,000 Verdict.
 Plaintiff operates a heavy piece of machinery called a “tipper” at a landfill.
 One of the defendant’s employees knocks into Plaintiff’s tipper with a tractor trailer.
 The force of the impact makes the entire machine shake, throwing Plaintiff around in the cab and causing injuries to his ribs, knee, and ankle.
 Defendant denies liability and contests the extent of the victim’s injuries.
 Plaintiff states that the defendant was negligent by failing to use reasonable care at the landfill.
 The Newton County court awards $650,000.

 - 2012, Louisiana: $126,161 Verdict.
 A crew member aboard a navigation vessel is on the Mississippi river.
 The plaintiff was handling a wire rope as part of his usual duties when his foot is crushed by the rope due to the captain’s negligence.
 The seaman sues for personal injury, medical expenses, loss of earnings, physical pain and suffering, and scarring.
 Plaintiff argues both that the captain and the crew are incompetent and under-trained; as well as the ship being unseaworthy.
 The defendants settle all the claims against them except for the measure of future medical expenses.
 At the conclusion of the trial, the Maritime Judge awards $126,161.

 - 2010, Georgia: $50,000 Verdict with a net of $37,500.
 Plaintiff is dropped off in front of a mall where he is employed.
 He exits the vehicle, then reaches back into the car to gather his belongings.
 As he steps away from the vehicle, Defendant drives over his foot, fracturing his ankle.
 Plaintiff alleges at trial that the Defendant passed too close to his vehicle, failing to keep a proper lookout.
-Defendant, a State Farm insured, contends the accident is the Plaintiff’s fault for not looking before he stepped in front of her car.
+The defendant, a State Farm insured, contends the accident is the Plaintiff’s fault for not looking before he stepped in front of her car.
 Defendant offers an alternative that the Plaintiff is at least comparatively negligent for failure to keep a proper looking to avoid the accident.
 A jury awards the Plaintiff $50,000 but reduces it by 25% for comparative negligence.